kmesic/jest-exercises/README.md

 ```
 - If you get an error here, please remove the package-lock.json, and retry.

 **Step 5:** I would highly recommend yarn over npm to run the commands.
-If you don't have yarn, please install.
+If you don't have yarn, please install (https://yarnpkg.com/lang/en/docs/install/#mac-stable).
 ```
 brew install yarn
 ```